valentinitnelav/bootstrapnet/README.md

 ![](man/figures/README-example-betweenness-common-sp-S2HL.png)
 ![](man/figures/README-example-betweenness-common-sp-S2HLW.png)

-To plot betweenness of all species at all levels for each web/network, just leave the parameters `sp_lower` and `sp_higher` to default to NULL.
+To plot betweenness of all species at all levels for each web/network, just leave the parameters `sp_lower` and `sp_higher` to default to `NULL`.

 ``` r
 btw_sp_webs_gg_all <- lst_btw %>%